 My love affair with this amazing game began at a very young age.
 My parents instilled a love of hockey in my older sister and me long before we had any clue about the real world and its hardships.
 Mom and Dad went on dates to the old Chicago Stadium to watch Bobby Hull and Stan Mikita play for the Chicago Blackhawks.
 They became season ticket holders after they married in 1969 and never wavered from their love of the game or the Blackhawks.

-The upgrade also meant there were fewer nights during the year when Dad would blast the game on the radio.
-We still listened to all the home games and, by we I mean the rest of us did not have much of a choice.
+The upgrade also meant fewer nights during the year when Dad would blast the game on the radio.
+We still listened to all the home games, and, by we, I mean the rest of us, did not have much of a choice.
 Living in a three-bedroom apartment, when Dad put the game on in the living room, I could hear it in my bedroom through a closed door.
-To be honest, I loved it and it is why hearing the sounds of hockey and the vivid descriptions coming through the car radio still makes me smile well into my adulthood.
+To be honest, I loved it, and it is why hearing the sounds of hockey and the vivid descriptions coming through the car radio still makes me smile well into my adulthood.

 A Championship Team & a Championship Woman

 The start of 2009 wasn’t a good one for me.
-I was laid off from my lucrative job in January and was struggling to find my path in life.
-That summer, I met Jill, a beautiful and sweet woman who was full of life and love.
-We began dating at the end of August and it quickly became “the real thing.”
-She was my soulmate and I was hers and it took very little time for both us to realize that.
+I was laid off from my lucrative job in January and struggled to find my path in life.
+That summer, I met Jill, a beautiful and sweet woman full of life and love.
+We began dating at the end of August, and it quickly became “the real thing.”
+She was my soulmate, and I was hers, and it took very little time for both of us to realize that.